A few weeks ago I arranged a short weekend trip to Austria to meet a good Slovak friend of mine.

-Occasionally you get special offers with a little less price though, with the disadvantage of charging your credit card immediately and refund of your money is not possible.
+Occasionally you get special offers with a little less price though, with the disadvantage of getting your credit card charged instantly and refunding of money is not possible.

-Two days before the meeting with all the expenses paid, my friend told me that it is not possible to come to Austria during the weekend (this was not my friend’s fault).
+Two days before the meeting with all the expenses paid, my friend told me that it is not possible to come to Austria during the weekend (this was not her fault).

-And so I had a hotel room booked and my credit card charged, but there was actually no longer any reason to make this trip.
+And so I had a hotel room booked and my credit card charged, but the actual reason to make this trip was gone.

 What was my Plan B?
-Weekends without schedule respectively free time are comparatively rare for me, so staying at home and doing some recreational activities or cycling would have been possible options.
+Free weekends are a rather rare occurrence for me, so staying at home and doing some recreational activities such as hiking, reading, or cycling, would have been possible options.

 Needless to say, I made the decision to go to Austria regardless, because, after all, I didn’t want to see my hard-earned money burnt.